 This tour was called an “adventure tour” by the park.
 A little scrambling, walking and climbing up ladders.

-Due to the time of the tour (4 pm) and the more adventurous nature of the tour, there were less people.
+Due to the time of the tour (4 pm) and the more adventurous nature of the tour, there were fewer people.
 And the people on the tour were more laid back as well.
-The ranger who led the tour was also very knowledgeable , enthusiastic and very encouraging of us and our questions.
+The ranger who led the tour was also very knowledgeable, enthusiastic and very encouraging of us and our questions.

 Balcony House itself had an amazing view in Soda Ash Canyon along what almost looked like suburban deck.